Project-LetsChat/NovaChat/README.md

 # NovaChat
 NovaChat is a reference instance of LetsChat.

-This is an example/proof-of-concept of how a social media platform can be built on top of <a href="https://github.com/BhargavEkbote/LetsChat.git">LetsChat</a>.
+This is an example/proof-of-concept instance of <a href="https://github.com/BhargavEkbote/LetsChat.git">LetsChat</a>.